ravisheth/mapsseq/README.md

 - Incubate with 10ug/mL DAPI (1:100 stock) in PBS for 5min at 4C
 - Wash 3x in PBS
 - Dry
-- Mount with vectashield (~20uL)
+- Mount with vectashield (~10uL)

 ### Imaging

+#### Epifluorescence
+Image on Wang Lab Nikon Ti2.
+Use all four channels, large image scan, and EDF with 4 z-stacks with 1um step size.

+#### Confocal
 Image at the cancer center confocal.
 In general here are settings: pixel size 2.4, size 1024, 2x average, pinhole 1AU.
 Laser 2% for 405, everything 5%.
 Hv gain around 100.
 Setting gain above 130 will generally not be a great idea.
 In general Z-stacks and XY we want to sample at 2-3x resolution (i.e. nyquist sampling).
 For scanning use 512 pixel size (reasonable).
-Can likely couple FR and green during scanning.

-Most images we get are 1024x1024 with 3x Z-stacks separated by 0.5um (so 1uM Z axis total).
+Can likely couple FR and green during scanning.Most images we get are 1024x1024 with 3x Z-stacks separated by 0.5um (so 1uM Z axis total).